elsewhencode/project-guidelines/README.md

     _Why:_
     > While sometimes end to end testing in `production` mode might seem enough, there are some exceptions: One example is you may not want to enable analytical information on a 'production' mode and pollute someone's dashboard with test data.
 The other example is that your API may have rate limits in `production` and blocks your test calls after certain amount of requests.

-* Write testable code, avoid side effect, extract side effects, write pure functions.

-    _Why:_
-    > A pure function is a function that always returns the same output for the same input.
-Conversely, an impure function is one that may have side effects or depends on conditions from the outside to produce a value.
-That makes it less predictable [read more...](https://hackernoon.com/structure-your-javascript-code-for-testability-9bc93d9c72dc)

 * Place your test files next to the tested modules using `*.test.js` or `*.spec.js` naming convention, like `moduleName.spec.js`

     _Why:_